FlyingFishCakes/FlyingFishCakes.github.io/README.md

 ---
+layout: page
-title: "Blog, Log, Projects, Maybe More?"
+title: "Blog, Log, Projects, More"
+permalink: /index/
 ---

 In the middle of setting up right now.